 - They’re more durable and stable than dentures

-- They can improve your speech and chewing power
+- They can improve your speech and chewing power and quality of life

 Research has shown that dental implants can last up to 20 years before they must be replaced.
 This is considered a conservative lifespan since many people are able to keep the same dental implants for much longer.